Mi-hai/Head-Tracker-unit/README.md

 - **Motion capture** for animation
 - **Educational projects** for learning sensor integration

 ## License

-This project is open source.
-Feel free to modify and distribute according to your needs.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contributing